 `kappa_d C_(md) C_(l,i)(hat L_i cdot hat N)`

 This is just multiplying together the diffuse coefficient with the diffuse color of the material, the color of the light in question, and the dot product between the vector to the light and the normal vector.
-The dot product between two normalized vectors will give us how close to lining up the two vectors are on a scale from 0 to 1, 1 meaning `hat L_i` and `hat N` are pointing in the same direction and 0 meaning they are perpendicular.
+The dot product between two normalized vectors will give us the cosine of the angle between the two vectors, which ranges from -1 to 1, 1 meaning `hat L_i` and `hat N` are pointing in the same direction and -1 meaning they are opposite, 0 meaning they are perpendicular.
+Since we only care about until we get to perpendicular (light doesn't curve around objects, at least at this scale), we can clamp this value from 0 to 1.
 This means the diffuse term is independent of the viewer position and varies based on how directly the surface is pointed at the light source.
 Next we have the specular term:

 `kappa_s C_(ms) C_(l,i)(hat R_i cdot hat V)^alpha`

 This is quite similar to the diffuse term, just using the specular constants and colors, except that now we take the dot product of the reflection vector of the light, `hat R_i`, and the vector to the viewer, `hat V`.
 That means the specular term is varied based on the alignment of the viewer and the reflection vector; when they are close, we will see a specular highlight, and when they are far apart we will not.
 Notice that this is different from the diffuse term, which means that the specular highlight will not always (and in fact most of the time will not) be in the same place as the lightest part of the diffuse illumination.
 In addition, we raise this dot product to the power of `alpha`, our shininess constant.
 Since our range is between 0 and 1, raising it to a higher power will mean the falloff will be more severe and cause a sharper specular highlight.